A Healthy Competition

 Second in payload is the F-250 with 3,170 lbs.
 Still over 1.5 tons, the Ford can always carry what is needed.
 Bringing up the rear again is the Dodge with 2,590 lbs.
 The Dodge that was the leader of the pack several years ago has a pack to catch up with now.

 The Ford: Though it has lost its lead in power and now is second in towing and payload, it is still king in space.
-The roominess inside the F250 is second to none, even older F-250's.
+The roominess inside the F250 is second to none, even older F-250s.
 The 2011 F-250 has all that Ford has to offer, including the Sync System, new step assists in the tailgate, and a new clean, open look to the interior.

 The F-250 also is considered by many to still have the best ride while under load, which is somewhat debatable now with the changes to the Chevy frame.
 However, the handling definitely still has the Ford feel to it which will keep the Ford-lovers happy.

 The Chevy: Sure the truck is stronger and pulls better than it used to, but did they give up on the comfort?
 No!
 If anything the truck is more comfortable.
-They have added some room to the front seat and head room, and the added weight and frame and suspension upgrades, the truck feels bigger and stronger without feeling stiff and bouncy.
+They have added some room to the front seat and headroom, and with the added weight and frame and suspension upgrades, the truck feels bigger and stronger without feeling stiff and bouncy.
 MPG has also been improved by 11% over the 2010 model.

 For What It's Worth

 Well, just like any other truck lover, I have my favorites.
 Although I am a devout Chevy man, I was seriously tempted by the F-250.
-The tons of room, larger cab, and lavish interior was excellent.
+The tons of room, larger cab, and lavish interior were excellent.
 Add that to the new power from the 6.7L Power Stroke and it is a great package.
 In fact, as the Ford truck has transformed over the past decade, the feel of the truck's handling has changed to me and I definitely enjoy driving them.

 I had to, however, come back to the make I love.
 The new 2500 HD Chevy is amazing.
 The designers have finally sat down and included everything from their wish list.
 With the new frame and suspension, the truck feels bigger and heavier.
 The new Duramax 6.6L is thrillingly fast and strong.
 And the Allison transmission just seals the deal.